yujunz/gitlab.com-runbooks/howto/logging.md

 We are sending logs to stackdriver in addition to elasticsearch for longer retention and to preserve logs in object storage for 180days.

+#### Why are we using pubsub queues instead of sending logs from fluentd directly to Elastic?

+We use it for two reasons.
+Firstly, to handle situations when our log sources emit more logs than Logstash/Elasticsearch can ingest at real time.
+In this scenario, pubsub serves the role of a buffer.
+Secondly, we were overloading Elastic Cloud with the number of connections.
+Thus, having only a few pubsubbeats helps to reduce the overhead of separate connnections.

 #### How do I find the right logs for my service?